k00sharath/Customer360Pipeline/README.md

 ### Installation
    1. Installing hadoop,hive,mysql db and hbase in an EC2 instance and creating a connection id in airflow for executing the pipeline in EC2 instance

-         i.<a href="https://www.guru99.com/how-to-install-hadoop.html" >Refer to this article for hadoop installation on ubuntu </a>
+         i.    <a href="https://www.guru99.com/how-to-install-hadoop.html" >Refer to this article for hadoop installation on ubuntu </a>
          <br>
          ii.   <a href="https://www.guru99.com/installation-configuration-hive-mysql.html">Refer to this article for hive installation on ubuntu </a>
          <br>
          iii.  <a href="https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04">Refer to this article for mysql installation on ubuntu </a>
          <br>
          iv.   <a href="https://www.guru99.com/hbase-installation-guide.html">Refer to this article for hbase installation on ubuntu</a>

    2. Installing docker for running airflow container

-         i.
-Refer to this documentation for installing docker [link](https://docs.docker.com/engine/install/)
+         i.   <a href="https://docs.docker.com/engine/install/">Refer to this documentation for installing docker</a>
          <br>
          ii.
 For running airflow container use the docker-compose.yaml
          ```bash